 I don’t believe in silver bullets or quick fixes, and most importantly, I don’t pretend to have all the answers; however, I do believe in long-term thinking, trial and error, and trusting my gut.
 I’ve seen the power of learning by doing.
 In design, we call it prototyping and testing.
 On the land, it’s about getting your hands dirty and letting the soil, the water, and the life around you be the teacher.

 Time Will Tell was born from that belief.
-After over two decades designing for some of the world’s most recognizable brands and co-founding my design studio, Branch Creative, I chose to direct my energy toward something bigger than any product: the regeneration of the planet.
+After over two decades designing for some of the world’s most recognizable brands and co-founding my design studio, Branch Creative, I chose to direct my energy toward something bigger than any single product: the regeneration of the planet.
 Time Will Tell is our long-term commitment to document the restoration of a single degraded property and to share the process openly through stories.
 Our hope is to make abstract data palatable through compelling visuals, and document actual transformation with fixed, time-lapse, and aerial cameras.
 Most importantly, we want to show you the before, as well as every step that follows, so the after is clear.
 In an era of eroding trust, process and transparency matter now more than ever.

 We don’t know exactly what will work, what won’t, or what will surprise us.
 That’s the point.
 We’re learning in public, and we’re inviting others along for the ride.
 Will it work?
 Time will tell.